 Fingerprint technology has been used as the preferred biometric option in the past however this option has some disadvantages.
 It requires the user to touch the fingerprint reader which is not only unhygienic, over time the fingerprint reader becomes less reliable with the buildup of dirt etc.

-There have been a number of improvements in facial recognition technology of late, including the release of specially designed access control products.
+There have been a number of improvements in facial recognition camera systems of late, including the release of specially designed access control products.
 These products, usually called a facial recognition terminal are used in place of a traditional access control card reader to allow access.
 The terminal has a built in facial recognition camera to capture the image of the person, and a screen to provide feedback to the user.

 This solution allows a person to approach a door and be verified in motion, allowing a seamless entry.
 The user does not have to reach for access cards or enter a pin number allowing freedom to carry items or enabling disabled persons easier entry.
 This particular feature is of great benefit to the Healthcare or food industry as it prevents contamination from person to surface as no physical interaction with the access control system exists.